laravel/docs/precognition.md

 })->middleware([HandlePrecognitiveRequests::class]);
 ```

-On the front-end, you should install the Laravel Precognition helpers for Vue via NPM:
+On the front end, you should install the Laravel Precognition helpers for your framework.
+There are first party libraries for [Vue](#working-with-vue) and [React](#working-with-react).

+<a name="working-with-vue"></a>
+### Working With Vue

+First, install the Laravel Precognition package for Vue via NPM:

 ```shell
 npm install laravel-precognition-vue